 Duty to court is to disclose to the defence all relevant material of help to an accused: Roberts v R VSCA 277; Kev v R VSCA 36; AJ v R VSCA 215; Mallard v R HCA 68, (2005) 224 CLR 125; R v Thomas (No 4) VSCA 107.
 The duty does not extend beyond that which is relevant to all that gathered during an investigation: Stone v R VSCA 186.

 Duty to court to disclose prior convictions or pending allegations concerning prosecution witness: R v Farquharson VSCA 307; R v Garofalo VSCA 145, 2 VR 625.

 Duty to court to disclose that prosecution witness had received favourable treatment by the Crown in consideration of testimony against the accused: Grey v R HCA 65, (2001) 75 ALJR 1708.

-The duties to disclose are primarily trial prosecutor's decision.
-They however apply to the prosecution generally, extending to any such matters unknown to trial prosecutor, for example within an investigator's knowledge and which come out post-trial: R v Farquharson VSCA 307.
+The duties to disclose apply to the prosecution generally including to any such matters unknown to trial prosecutor, for example within an investigator's knowledge: R v Farquharson VSCA 307.

 On ethical duties of counsel briefed to prosecute concerning disclosure and other matters, see Legal Profession Uniform Conduct (Barristers) Rules 83-95 at www.vicbar.com.au.